Jalandhar Punjab, India Travel Guide

 Comfortable winter weather.

-Cooler months for serene visits.
+Cooler months in order to serene visits.

 Dense fog in The month of january reduces visibility, impacts travel schedules.